 What's more, the government will pay you £1,500 for each employee you take on, to help cover training, uniforms and other set-up costs.

-However, there are a number of conditions which could take the shine off the Kickstart scheme.
+There are, though, a number of conditions which could take the shine off the Kickstart scheme.

 The jobs created must not replace any of the following: